Pushing the limits of eccentricity in planet-disc interactions: Numerical setup

 Our fiducial simulations used $N_r=4608$ cells in the radial direction, which were linearly spaced from $r=0.05r_p$ to $r=0.1r_p$ and geometrically spaced from $r=0.1r_p$ to $4.5r_p$.
 The number of cells in each annulus was chosen to maintain cell aspect ratios as close to unity as possible, typically resulting in $N_\phi\approx 6528$.
 We employed damping zones near the inner and outer boundaries $r\in[0.05,0.1]\cup[4.0,4.5]$ which damped the conserved variables to their values at $t=0$ to prevent spurious wave reflections.
 This discretization resolved the scale height of the disk at $r=a$ by 64 cells, which yielded converged torque measurements and orbital evolution results (see appendix \ref{subsec:simulation_convergence}) but was insufficient to resolve the weakly nonlinear damping of the excited spiral arms (see section \ref{subsec:amf_deposit}).

 To make direct comparison with the linear calculations, we centre the cylindrical coordinate system of the simulations on the star but neglect the non-inertial forces that should be introduced in such a frame, equivalent to the neglect of the indirect potential in section \ref{sec:linear_theory}.
+For more details on the consistency of this approach, see the recent work by \cite{CridaEtAl_2025} and Rafikov et al., in prep.
 Thus, the full gravitational potential is given by that of the star in addition to the direct planetary potential introduced in Eqn. \ref{eqn:direct_potential}: $\Phi_T = -M_\star/r + \Phi$.

 Our simulations also record various azimuth- and area-averaged quantities, which are also time-averaged along with the Runge-Kutta timestepping.
 The most important of these are the torque and power delivered to the planet during its interaction with the disk,